 Brimming with Scotch Stitch diamonds in two sizes, the Scrap Bag Needlepoint pattern is a good one for medium and large projects.

 Two colors appear in all the motifs. the background color and an accent color.
 Your stash threads add two more colors to the large diamond and one to the small diamonds.
-This gives great consistency to the design and allows you to use a variety of bright colors.
+This gives great consistency to the design and allows you to use a variety of bright colors as your stash threads.
 The smaller diamonds have a center to match the background surrounded by the accent color.
-The larger diamonds have centers in an accent color, surrounded by the background color.
+The larger diamonds have centers in the accent color, surrounded by the background color.
 The stash threads surround these centers.

-The chart (click on it for as full-size picture) uses one symbol for each stitch.
+The chart (click on it for a full-size picture) uses one symbol for each stitch.
 This makes the chart very versatile.
 For a small project, stitch each symbol as a single Tent or Cross Stitch.
 For the slightly larger project, stitch each symbol as a Mosaic Stitch.
 The symbols could also be stitched as any other square stitch the same size as a Mosaic Stitch; for example, you could create a pattern in Smyrna Crosses.
-For the wallet (which is the largest accessory) stitch each stitch as a Scotch Stitch, going over three threads.
-In this way, you can make a set of accessories, which will be coordinated, but with patterns in a scale to match the stitching area.
+For the wallet (which is the largest accessory), pictured above, stitch each stitch as a Scotch Stitch, going over three threads.
+In this way, you can make a set of accessories, which will be coordinated, but with patterns scaled to match the stitching area.
 You could also use bigger Scotch Stitches to make a tote bag insert, creating a matched set of accessories.